artificery/kilvin/readme.md

 - **[Paul Burdick](https://paulburdick.me)** - The laziest man on the planet.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Kilvin CMS, please send an e-mail to Paul Burdick at paul@reedmaniac.com.
 All security vulnerabilities will be promptly addressed.

 ## License

 The Kilvin CMS is currently not open source.
 Once it reaches a more stable state, this will be addressed.
+We're thinking an MIT license.